chauff/cse1500-web-transcripts/_lectures/css.md

 ![caniuse.com user-select](../img/css-user-select.png)

 A tedious and boring task (i.e. to check for the need of vendor-specific prefixes) that does not require any type of creativity and requires lookups in a large database? *A perfect setup for automation.* The npm package [Autoprefixer](https://www.npmjs.com/package/autoprefixer) is a popular tool to do exactly that: it parses vendor-less CSS and automatically adds the correct vendor prefixes.
 While in our small-scale class project this is not needed, in production-level code such automation (likely part of a much larger chain of processes to convert handwritten code) is highly recommended.

+## :cookie: CSS frameworks and APIs

+Frameworks designed to make CSS easier to handle exist.
+A popular front-end framework is [Bootstrap](https://getbootstrap.com/) which originally came out of Twitter.
+It contains a whole host of templates that make interface design less painful: instead of sweating about each and every CSS detail, you can make use of a large set of predefined components and thus focus on the bigger picture (the interface as a whole).
+While Bootstrap is still the most popular front-end framework, [Tailwind CSS](https://tailwindcss.com/) is starting to draw a large user base.
+It is more low-level than Bootstrap and thus allows the front-end to look more unique (designs based on Bootstrap often have a particular look and feel) while taking care of the painful details.

+While frameworks provide the developer with a more high-level view of CSS, [CSS Houdini](https://developer.mozilla.org/en-US/docs/Web/Houdini) goes in the opposite direction: it provides low-level API access to the CSS engine inside the browser!

 ## Self-check